rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test02

-**Yes**: User interaction is necessary to connect/disconnect Composite Source device (This will be automated later).
+**Yes**: User interaction is necessary to check the connect status of Composite Source device (This will be automated later).

 #### Acceptance Criteria - test02